CPT® Process - How a Code Becomes a Code

 - serve as a resource to the CPT Editorial Panel by giving advice on procedure coding and appropriate nomenclature as relevant to the member's specialty;

-- provide documentation to staff and the CPT Editorial Panel regarding the medical appropriateness of various medical and surgical procedures under consideration for inclusion in CPT;
+- provide documentation to staff and the CPT Editorial Panel regarding the medical appropriateness of various medical and surgical procedures under consideration for inclusion in the CPT code set;

-- suggest revisions to CPT.
-The Advisory Committee meets annually at the CPT Fall meeting to discuss items of mutual concern and to keep abreast of current issues in coding and nomenclature;
+- suggest revisions to the CPT code set.
+The Advisory Committee meets annually at the CPT February meeting to discuss items of mutual concern and to keep abreast of current issues in coding and nomenclature;

-- assist in the review and further development of relevant coding issues and in the preparation of technical education material and articles pertaining to CPT; and
+- assist in the review and further development of relevant coding issues and in the preparation of technical education material and articles pertaining to the CPT code set; and

-- promote and educate its membership on the use and benefits of CPT.
+- promote and educate its membership on the use and benefits of the CPT code set.

 Medical specialty societies, individual physicians, hospitals, third-party payers and other interested parties may submit applications for changes to CPT for consideration by the Editorial Panel.
 The AMA’s CPT staff reviews all requests to revise CPT including applications for new and revised codes.
 If AMA staff determines that the Panel has already addressed the question, staff informs the requestor of the Panel's coding recommendation.
 However, if staff determines that the request presents a new issue or significant new information on an item that the Panel reviewed previously, the application is referred to members of the CPT Advisory Committee for evaluation and commentary.
 Applications that have not received any CPT Advisor support will be presented to the CPT Editorial Panel for discussion and possible decision unless withdrawn by the applicant.
 Applicants will be notified if their applications have received no CPT Advisor support approximately 14 days prior to each meeting of the CPT Editorial Panel meeting.
 Applicants have the ability to withdraw their applications up until the agenda item is called at the meeting—thereafter the CPT Editorial Panel has jurisdiction over the agenda item.